Reggiero31/se_project_todo-app/README.md

 todo-app

-Give a brief description of the project here.
-Feel free to give it a different name.
-Hello my name is Reginald Robinson , I am working on my sprint 7 project which is the todo-app and I enjoy it and I am learning at the sametime.
-However I am creating a todo app which is like a checklist when you logged in and click the boxes that you want to check it will come up blue.
-Therefore I have to make sure the function of that app is working properly and everything is aligned with my codes with no buggs in it and I have to test it first before I submitted to my database.
+Hello my name is Reggie Robinson,

+Therefore I will explained the project I had been working on which is todo-app project.
+However with this project I have to make sure that I am taking my time and writing my codes like they wanted me to write a certain code to make it work and my live project show and funtion at the same time.
+Therefore when it comes to creating a project you have to know what languages you will used for in this project I have used alot of java scripts because that what language they wanted me to used to make my project standout and function.
+However with todo-app project I also have to make sure that the spelling is right and the checkboxes works when I click on it and delete it after I check it or un check it.

 ## Functionality